neilkplugins/homepro_mqtt/README.md

 check out `mqtt.log` in the mqtt folder to see if any errors or posted or if it is publishing messages succesfully.

-### Make it Start automagically (but with the risk you will need a full reset and wipe your container)
+### Make it Start automagically (but with the risk you may need a full reset and wipe your container if something goes wrong !!)
+### Proceed only if you accept the risk of becoming even more familiar with the hard reset process !!

 Create a shell script in the root directory to act as a wrapper in startup.sh